VectorChat/lucid/docs/setup.md

 # Enable the firewall if it's not already active
 sudo ufw enable

-Everything else can be walled off as normal (other than your axon port(s))
 ```

+Everything else can be walled off as normal (other than your axon port(s) of course)

 ## Validator